Cohen-Macaulayness of absolute integral closures: Introduction

 In imitating the above argument in mixed characteristic, the first obstacle is the lack of a Frobenius on the structure sheaf $\mathcal{O}$.
 We resolve this problem by replacing $\mathcal{O}$ with the prismatic structure sheaf $\Prism$ from \cite{BMS1,BMS2, BhattScholzePrism} as the latter was designed to carry a Frobenius.
 However, this maneuver comes at a price: the sheaf $\Prism$ has an extra ``arithmetic parameter'' (necessary to accommodate a Frobenius action).
 Consequently, a new obstacle is encountered in the induction step to handle this extra parameter.
 In fact, jumping this hurdle turns out to be fairly close to proving the target theorem in almost mathematics over $R^+$.
 While approaching this problem with the current strategy seems hopelessly circular, this is exactly the problem solved recently in \cite{BhattLuriepadicRH1} by entirely different methods.
 A simplified variant of what we need is:

 \begin{theorem}[\cite{BhattLuriepadicRH1}, see Theorem~\ref{ACMaic}] Let $R$ be an excellent noetherian domain with an absolute integral closure $R^+$.
-Then the $R/p^nR$-module $R^+/p^nR$ is almost Cohen-Macaulay i.e., the $R/p^nR$-module $\sqrt{pR^+}/p^n \sqrt{pR^+}$ is Cohen-Macaulay for all $n \geq 1$. \end{theorem}
+Then the $R/p^nR$-module $R^+/p^nR^+$ is almost Cohen--Macaulay i.e., the $R/p^nR$-module $\sqrt{pR^+}/p^n \sqrt{pR^+}$ is Cohen--Macaulay for all $n \geq 1$. \end{theorem}

-\begin{remark}[Almost vs honest Cohen-Macaulayness] Theorem~\ref{ACMIntro} generalizes \cite{HeitmannDSC3} to arbitrary dimension.
+\begin{remark}[Almost vs honest Cohen--Macaulayness] Theorem~\ref{ACMIntro} generalizes \cite{HeitmannDSC3} to arbitrary dimension.
 Despite ``merely'' being a statement in almost mathematics, it suffices for some applications, e.g., it yields a new proof of Hochster's direct summand conjecture, which was recently established by Andr\'e \cite{AndreDSC,AndrePerfectoidAbhyankar}; unlike Andr\'e's or other previously known proofs such as \cite{BhattDSC,HeitmannMaTor}, this proof does not rely on the Riemann extension theorem (or closely related techniques).
 For other applications, however, the gap between Theorem~\ref{ACMIntro} and Theorem~\ref{RPlusCMIntro} is substantial, e.g., one cannot prove splinters are CM this way, and the almost variant of Theorem~\ref{XPlusCMIntro} is not as useful.
-More conceptually, from the perspective of the Riemann-Hilbert functor \cite{BhattLuriepadicRH1} (see also \S \ref{sec:RHreview}), Theorem~\ref{ACMIntro} is essentially a statement about the topology of the generic fibre $\mathrm{Spec}(R[1/p])$, while Theorem~\ref{RPlusCMIntro} wrestles with the entirety of $\mathrm{Spec}(R)$. \end{remark}
+More conceptually, from the perspective of the Riemann-Hilbert functor \cite{BhattLuriepadicRH1} (see also \S \ref{sec:RHreview}), the almost vanishing result in Theorem~\ref{ACMIntro} is essentially a reflection in algebra of a statement concerning the topology of the generic fibre $\mathrm{Spec}(R[1/p])$, while Theorem~\ref{RPlusCMIntro} wrestles with the entirety of $\mathrm{Spec}(R)$. \end{remark}